What Does Asbestos Look Like?

 Asbestos that had already been used then became a problem, one that would need to be dealt with one day in the future.
 Even today, a vast amount of it remains undisturbed.
 In a way this is a good thing, as undisturbed asbestos poses little to no danger to those nearby.

 It’s safely secured within the building's masonry and is unlikely to ever be a problem.
-Although if renovation work is ever required (and it will be eventually), the asbestos needs to be located.
+Although if renovation work is ever required (and it will be eventually), the asbestos needs to be located and dealt with to prevent any asbestos exposure.
+Its worth noting that friable asbestos materials pose the highest risk.

 To locate the asbestos, we first need to know what it looks like.